 What is the accommodation like in Launceston?

-The accommodation in Launceston is a comfortable and clean mid-range 3-star hotel and will be on a twin share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to 5-star).
+The accommodation in Launceston is a comfortable and clean mid-range three-star hotel and will be on a twin share accommodation basis, but we can adjust the accommodation according to your budget (i.e. budget up to five-star).
 If you would like to book your own room, please let us know when you book, but there will be additional costs.
 If the group size is an odd number, there will be no additional cost if you end up in your own room.

 What is the accommodation and food like on the track?

 The huts on the track vary in size and facilities.
 Over the years, the Tasmanian Parks and Wildlife Service have been upgrading many of the huts to be able to sleep more and provide better facilities.
 The team will carry tents though, just in case a hut is full when we arrive.
 Even though a hut is full, we will still be able to use the hut during our stay to prepare meals and relax as required.
 All of the huts have heating, so if we manage to get spots which we will in the much larger huts, we will have this luxury.
 Only one tent per team of two needs to be carried.
 If the team numbers are odd, we will work around that with using a one-person bivy tent.

 The food during the trek will vary depending on what items were purchased during the pre-trek shopping.
 We will assist you in purchasing the best tasting nutritional foods to get you through the week.
 We also make sure the food is light because it will need to be carried.
 We will organise a food drop a Pelion Hut which will be limited to 30kg, so this will also assist in reducing your overall pack weight.
 Most of the food will need to be cooked on a portable stove, but obviously, foods like chocolate bars, muesli bars and lollies can just be carried throughout the day to snack on during rest breaks.
 You will only need to carry one stove per team of two, but if the team numbers are odd, the odd person will team up with the guides for the meal preparations.